Article

 Investment fraud can be sophisticated and very difficult to spot.
 Criminals are experts at impersonating people, organisations and even the police.
 They may spend hours researching their victim, hoping they will let their guard down for just a moment.
 They can also be articulate and appear financially knowledgeable.
 They may have credible websites, testimonials and materials that can be hard to distinguish from the real thing.

-Investment scammers will use a variety of techniques to try to take your money, and regularly target experienced investors.
+Investment scammers will use a variety of techniques to try to take your money and regularly target experienced investors as well as novices.
 So how can you know if an investment is a scam?
 Fraudsters may do one or more of the following:

 • Make contact unexpectedly about an investment opportunity.
-This can be a cold call, email, or follow up call after you receive a promotional brochure out of the blue.
+This can be a cold call, email, or follow up call after you receive a promotional brochure or sign up for something online.

 • Apply pressure on you to invest in a time-limited offer, offer you a bonus or discount if you invest before a set date, or say that the opportunity is only available for a short period of time.